 All publications, including websites, produced in full or in part with grant funds awarded by OOG must include an acknowledgement of the funding and a disclaimer of non-endorsement by the funding agency.
 In general, no publication may convey OOG's or any federal funding agency's (i.e. DOJ or FEMA) official recognition or endorsement of the recipient's project simply based on having received funding.
 For websites, the acknowledgement should be present somewhere on all major entry pages.
-Acknowledgement language for grants made through state fund sources is below and language for grants made through specific federal fund sources is included within the fund specific conditions memo.
+Acknowledgement language for grants made through state fund sources is below and language for grants made through state fund specific conditions memo.